Friday, February 10, 2012

 ~LICE~

 I did bring RID just in case then left it in the Hostel for one not as lucky as me.
+Several boxes of RID have been left behind at Rising Star, so a supply is there.

 Still have Questions?
 Email me!